aaron545/Pokewoof/README.md

 #### Added
 - 🔍 **Detect Held-Item**
+  The bot can now detect whether a Pokémon has a held item.
+  This can help you use more appropriate balls to catch Pokémon ⚔️🎒.

 ---

 ### [v1.2.0] - 2025-10-02 <a id="v120"></a>

 #### Added
-- 📌 **Auto-Buy Pokéballs**
+- 📌 **Auto-Buy Pokeballs**
-  Automatically purchase Pokéballs when out of stock.
+  A brand new function has been added that allows the bot to automatically purchase Pokeballs when your stock runs out 🛒.
+  No more worrying about running out of Pokeballs during your adventure — the bot’s got you covered ✅